kili-technology/kili-python-sdk/README.md

 )
 ```

-See the detailled example in this [recipe](https://docs.kili-technology.com/recipes/importing-data).
+See the detailed example in this [recipe](https://docs.kili-technology.com/recipes/importing-data).

 ### Importing predictions